 Docker is a container manager, which means that is able to create and execute containers that represent specific runtime environments for your software.
-An specific runtime environment is called Docker image and containers are specific executions of a Docker images.
-It is the same concept that classes and objects/instances, which allow to define, for example, different network configurations for each container.
+A specific runtime environment is called a Docker image and containers are specific executions of Docker images.
+It is the same concept that classes and objects/instances, which allow defining, for example, different network configurations for each container.

 The purpose of this tutorial is to explain how to build docker images using the docker build command and the supported building options.
-As we will see below, docker allows to build images using different approaches.
+As we will see below, docker allows building images using different approaches.

 2. Installation & Usage

-The docker build command is available from your docker installation, which depends on your operative system and are widely explained (here for mac, here for windows and here for ubuntu).
+The docker build command is available from your docker installation, which depends on your operative system and is widely explained (here for Mac, here for Windows, and here for Ubuntu).
 Once, you have followed the installation instructions, you should be able to run the docker build command.